Do You Know When To Remove A Tree?

 Inspect Leaning Trees

 If a tree has started to lean, it may be at risk of falling.
 Some trees grow with a natural lean, growing towards sunlight, for instance.
-But if the lean is something you’ve never noticed before, it can signal some potentially dangerous situations and a sign when you need to remove the tree.
+But if the lean is something you’ve never noticed before, it can signal some potentially dangerous situations and be a sign that you need to remove the tree.

 Check for saturated soil